Miltonly/Streets/Magnolia Terrace

 How far is Magnolia Terrace from Toronto?

-The drive to Milton GO station takes about nine minutes, and the total GO commute to Union Station runs around 69 minutes.
-Driving to Mississauga takes about 22 minutes.
+The drive to Milton GO Station takes about nine minutes, and the train to Union Station runs under an hour.
+Total commute time is roughly 69 minutes.

 What's the rental market like on Magnolia Terrace?

-Rental activity is modest, with one-bedroom units around $1,500 and two-bedroom units near $1,850.
-The market leans toward long-term tenants rather than short-term stays.
+Rental activity is modest, with a mix of one-bedroom units around $1,500 and two-bedroom units near $1,875.
+The market leans toward long-term tenants.

 Who is Magnolia Terrace a good fit for?